-- The Council must maintain safe 'business as usual' services and comply with future changes in legislation / meet targets e.g. the 70% of household waste recycling target. - The estimated cost of the capital investment over the next 5 years is £8.8m, which is made up of:- - Business as usual asset renewal -£2.9m; - Recycling / waste collection service changes to meet targets - £1.1m (with further investment required in a new fleet after 8 years of the existing contract); - Infrastructure changes to support service changes to meet statutory targets - £2.0m; - Decarbonisation of fleet and plant equipment £2.8m.
+- The Council must maintain safe 'business as usual' services and comply with future changes in legislation / meet targets e.g. the 70% of household waste recycling target. - The estimated cost of the capital investment over the next 5 years is £45.7m, which is made up of:- - Business as usual asset renewal, including replacement fleet - £10.6m; - Recycling / waste collection service changes to meet targets - £21.6m (with further investment required in additional fleet); - Infrastructure changes to support service changes to meet statutory targets £5.5m; - Decarbonisation of fleet and plant equipment £8.0m.